Third Saturday in October: Alabama

+Tennessee

 Notable games

 1901: 1901 was the first meeting between the two teams.
 It ended early in a 6–6 tie, when fans rushed onto the field after a controversial offside call and the umpires were unable to clear out the crowd in the second half.
 In the game, J. L. Broug scored for Tennessee and A. W. Stewart scored for Alabama.

+1903: Alabama recorded their first victory in the series with a 24–0 victory in Birmingham.

+1904: Tennessee recorded their first victory in the series with a 5–0 victory in Birmingham.

-1909 Tennessee fans chased referee R. T. Elgin away from the stadium.
+1909: The 1909 meeting of the series was the first to be played in Knoxville.
+Tennessee fans chased referee R. T. Elgin away from the stadium.
 Elgin jumped aboard a moving streetcar.

 1939: In 1939, #5 Tennessee defeated Alabama 21–0.
 At this time, the Alabama–Tennessee rivalry was officially designated as Third Saturday in October.